aspose-words/Aspose.Words-API-References/english/net/aspose.words.tables/cell/tables/_index.md

 ---
 title: Cell.Tables
 second_title: Aspose.Words for .NET API Reference
-description: Gets a collection of tables that are immediate children of the cell.
+description: Gets a collection of tables that are immediate children of the cell in C#
 type: docs
 weight: 100
 url: /net/aspose.words.tables/cell/tables/